JayKaku/MarioLand/README.md

 5. Enable email-signin under Firebase --> Develop --> Authentication.
 6. Navigate to project folder in terminal and type `npm start`
-7. The setput is ready to use.
+7. The setup is ready to use.

 ## Developer